AvaProtocol/OAK-docs/_docs/delegators.md

 As shown above, there are currently two collator candidates in the network.

-## Get your Number of Existing Delegations
+### Step 2: Get your Number of Existing Delegations

 Query `parachainStaking.delegatorState` by your account.